snowdriftcoop/snowdrift/TEXTEDITORS.md

 development tools for hacking on Snowdrift (although this pretty well applies to any Yesod-based project).

+Note: regardless of editor, in order to integrate various tools that you may install with via `stack install`, make sure you have ~/.local/bin on your PATH.
+If not sure about already having that, run:

+    echo 'export PATH=$HOME/.local/bin:$PATH' >> ~/.bashrc

 ## Text editor packages and settings

 ### Atom